Jobs: North West

 Location:

-The School of Nursing and Advanced Practice at Liverpool John Moores University wishes to appoint an External Examiner for our BSc (Hons) Nursing (Child) and BSc (Hons) Nursing (Child) Top up, starting from September 2024.
-These are non-apprenticeship programmes.
+The School of Nursing and Advanced Practice at Liverpool John Moores University wishes to appoint an External Examiner for our MA Mental Health.
+This is an innovative programme where the focus is on integration of learners from multiple sectors of practice and society in considering the sociocultural aspects of mental health illness.
+This Master’s programme aims to facilitate a wide-ranging approach to change in mental health.
 Applications are invited from suitably qualified and experienced lecturers.
 All appointments are subject to the candidate meeting the University’s criteria for appointment.
 The appointment will normally be for a period of 4 years.
-Applicants should hold current registration with the Nursing and Midwifery Council.
+Applicants should have relevant experience in the mental health environment and preferably an appropriate NMC registration.
 Suitable candidates will:

 • Be employed in Higher Education